Matt Olson Preview, Player Props: Braves vs. Giants

 Matt Olson At The Plate

-- Among the qualified hitters in MLB, his batting average ranks 50th, his on-base percentage ranks ninth, and he is third in the league in slugging.
+- Among the qualifying batters in MLB, his batting average ranks 51st, his on-base percentage ranks 10th, and he is third in the league in slugging.

-- In 58 games this year (46.0%), Olson has picked up an RBI, and in 28 of those games (22.2%) he had two or more.
-He has also driven in three or more of his team's runs in 14 contests.
+- In 59 games this season (46.5%), Olson has picked up an RBI, and in 29 of those games (22.8%) he had more than one.
+He has also driven home three or more of his team's runs in 14 contests.

+- He has scored in 74 games this season, with multiple runs 22 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.